openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - **Boon Focus (tier 1 - 3, your choice):** Pick a boon.
 Gain the following benefits:

-    - **Tier 1:** Automatically succeed at invoking the boon to target single creatures (No action roll required).
-When multi-targeting, gain advantage 2 on the action roll to invoke.
+    - **Tier 1:** When you invoke the chosen boon on a single target, you succeed automatically and do not need to make an action roll.
+You can invoke the boon at any of the power levels you could access via your other means.
+If the invocation is not a single target, success is not automatic, but you get advantage 2 on the action roll to invoke the boon.

-     - **Tier 2:** Invoke the boon one increment faster.
-If invoking the boon is a normal action, it becomes a minor action.
-If invocation time is 1 minute, it becomes 1 normal action.
-If invocation time is 10 minutes, it becomes 1 minute.
-If invocation time is 1 hour, it becomes 10 minutes.
-If invocation is 8 hours, it becomes 1 hour.
-If the invocation has multiple targets, success is not automatic, but you get advantage 3 on the action roll to invoke it.
+     - **Tier 2:** You gain advantage 3 on your action roll to invoke the boon if you are not single-targeting.
+Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action or move action, it becomes a minor action.
+If the invocation time is 1 focus action, it becomes 1 major action.
+If the invocation time is 1 minute, it becomes 1 focus action.
+If the invocation time is 10 minutes, it becomes 1 minute.
+If the invocation time is 1 hour, it becomes 10 minutes.
+If the invocation time is 8 hours, it becomes 1 hour.

     - **Tier 3:** This boon is always active for your character and passively persists, without requiring your concentration (though it can be temporarily dispelled until your next turn when it automatically resumes).
-If you invoke this boon with multiple targets, success is not automatic, but you get advantage 4 on the action roll to invoke it.
+If the invocation is not a single target, success is not automatic, but you get advantage 4 on the action roll to invoke it.

 - **Energy Resistance (tier 1 - 3, your choice):** Choose an energy type and gain the following benefits: